mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 Defining the Lebesgue integral through a sequence of definitions
 ---------

 I find the full, rigorous definition of the Lebesgue integral to be quite complex.
-It helped me to break this definition down in a sequence of simpler definitions, each building on the next:
+It helped me to break this definition down into a sequence of simpler definitions, each building on the next:
 1. Simple functions
 2. The Lebesgue integral of a measurable simple function
 3. The Lebesgue integral of a measurable positive function